fkoeppl/eti-stuff/eti-cmdline/README.md

 7. `-S', for silent processing, normally, while processing the program shows a count on the amount of packages written on stderr.

-8. `-N number of frames`, for stopping after the selected number of DAB frames have been recorded.
+8. `-N frames`, for stopping after the selected number of DAB frames have been recorded.

 For device specific settings: run ./eti-cmdline -h